 Merrell, James H. Into the American Woods: Negotiators on the Pennsylvania Frontier.
 New York: Norton, 1999.

-Mulford, Carla (ed).
+Mulford, Carla, ed.
 The Cambridge Companion to Benjamin Franklin.
-Cambridge: Cambridge U P, 2009.
+New York: Cambridge University Press, 2009.

 Nash, Gary B. Red, White, and Black: The People of Early America.
 Englewood Cliffs, N.J.: Prentice-Hall, 1974.